Problem in Wood's Nickel Strike

 Is there any way to cool the solution?
 That would slow down the dissolution of the copper.
 The temperature creeping up may be the cause of this erratic nature.

-H2S, a "reduced" form of sulfur would indeed have to be formed at the cathode, and this unintended reaction would draw current away from the nickel deposition reaction in a parasitic fashion.
+A. H2S, a "reduced" form of sulfur would indeed have to be formed at the cathode, and this unintended reaction would draw current away from the nickel deposition reaction in a parasitic fashion.
 Its effect as a catalytic poison on the cathode is speculative.
 Perhaps another tank jockey out there can address this specific issue.
 Sulfur is easily precipitated using Barium Chloride.
 Barium Carbonate is routinely used for this purpose in Chrome plating, since Chloride will poison a Chrome Bath.
 But the Chloride would be appropriate for you.
 The Kocour company in Chicago Illinois sells a desk-top hand-cranked centrifuge specific for determining Sulfur in processes by Barium Precipitation.
 From this test you calculate the amount of Barium to add to your tank to drop out the Sulfur.
 Always add a little less, however, as you don't want Free Barium left over to form suspended solids as it takes up newly free Sulfur.
 But just a pinch in a beaker and look for precipitate is a good first test.
-You may need to first oxidize all the sulfur with a bit of Hydrogen Peroxide.
-Nitrates also will kill a Woods strike in a heartbeat.
+You may need to first oxidize all the sulfur with a bit of 35% Hydrogen Peroxide [linked by editor to product info at Amazon].
+Nitrates also will kill a Wood's strike in a heartbeat.
 Is "someone else" periodically striking "other parts" in this bath?

 HCl conc. is something between 5%-10%.
 I prefer 10% of chemically pure acid.
 Check your solution performance in Hull cell.
 7 v, 120-360 sec must give good coverage.